Customs Anti-smuggling Act

 Article 23

-Where a vessel, aircraft, vehicle or other means of transport violates the provision of Article 8 and disobeys Customs order, the manager shall be imposed with a fine of no less than NTD 60,000 and no more than NTD 120,000.
-Furthermore the aforesaid means of transport shall be confiscated if Customs confirmed that it is mainly used for smuggling.
+Where a vessel, aircraft, vehicle or other transportation means violates the provision of Article 8 and disobeys Customs order, the manager shall be imposed with a fine of no less than NTD 60,000 and no more than NTD 120,000.
+Furthermore, the aforesaid transportation means shall be confiscated if Customs confirmed that it is mainly used for smuggling.

 Article 24

-Where a vessel, aircraft, vehicle or other means of transport enters a place other than a commercial port without permission, it shall be confiscated, unless the manager in question reports in writing, explaining that such behavior was caused by irresistible factors or based on any other justifiable reason, to the local competent authority and thus be accepted.
+Where a vessel, aircraft, vehicle or other transportation means enters a place other than a commercial port without permission, it shall be confiscated, unless the manager in question reports in writing, explaining that such behavior was caused by force majeure or based on any other justifiable causes, to the local competent authority which has verified the reality of such events.

 Article 25

-Where cargoes or documents pertaining to them on board a vessel are destroyed or thrown into water for evading Customs seizure, whether the vessel in question is within 24 nautical miles from shore or has been chased outward to a point outside that boundary, the manager and the offender shall be respectively imposed with a fine of no less than NTD 30,000 and no more than NTD 150, 000, and the vessel may also be confiscated.
+Where goods or documents pertaining to them on board a vessel are destroyed or thrown into water for evading Customs seizure, whether the vessel in question is within 24 nautical miles from shore or has been chased outward to a point outside that boundary, the manager and the offender shall be respectively imposed with a fine of no less than NTD 30,000 and no more than NTD 150,000, and the vessel may also be confiscated.

 Article 26

-Anyone who sends off signals or transmits message to a means of transport smuggling import or export cargoes shall be imposed with a fine of no more than NTD 30,000.
+Anyone who sends off signals or transmits message to a transportation means smuggling import or export goods shall be imposed with a fine of no more than NTD 30,000.

 Article 27